CuBoulder/lil_shrugger/README.md

 Once you clone this repository down, you'll have to take a couple of steps to get started.

-1. This app can run anywhere, but there is an included `.lando.yml` file for running it using [https://docs.devwithlando.io/](Lando).
+1. This app can run anywhere, but there is an included `.lando.yml` file for running it using Lando: https://docs.devwithlando.io/.

 ```bash
 # Build the app.